-- 1. In the rules of procedure for examinations, which can be found on the Student Portal and MySBE Intranet, the Board of Examiners lays down the rules and guidelines regarding proper conduct with regard to examination and regarding the procedural aspects of examination, including non-compliance with these rules. - 2.
-If students are suspected to have violated the rules of procedure for examinations in an examination or part(s) thereof, the Board of Examiners will investigate and decide whether an irregularity (including fraud and plagiarism) is established and if so, which sanction will be imposed as described in Article 4.9 and Article 9.2, paragraph 4, of this BSc-FFR.
+- 1. In the rules of procedure for examinations, which can be found via the Student Portal on SBE Student Intranet, the Board of Examiners lays down the rules and guidelines on proper conduct regarding examination and regarding the procedural aspects of examination, including non-compliance with these rules. - 2.
+If students are suspected to have violated the rules of procedure for examinations in an examination or part(s) thereof, the Board of Examiners will investigate and decide whether an irregularity (including fraud and plagiarism) is established and if so, which sanction will be imposed as described in Article 4.9 and Article 9.2, paragraph 4, of this BSc-EER.